 There are approximately 170,000 children and young people under the age of 19 living in Derbyshire – that's 21.8% of our total population.
 This is expected to rise by 2.4% by 2025.

-Derbyshire has over 400 schools including 45 secondary schools, 350 primary schools, 10 special schools and 3 pupil referral units (PRUs).
+We have more than 400 schools including 45 secondary schools, 350 primary schools, 10 special schools and three Pupil Referral Units (PRUs).

-Over 23,000 of children in Derbyshire (around 17%) live in income deprived households with the proportion of children entitled to free school meals below the national average:
+The proportion of children entitled to free school meals is below the national average:

-The proportions of pupils in Derbyshire from minority ethnic origins (BME) and those for whom English is an additional language (EAL) are comparatively very low.
+The proportions of pupils in Derbyshire from minority ethnic origins (BME) and those with English as an additional language (EAL) are comparatively very low.

 Year-end figures for Derbyshire in March 2017 show:

 Browser does not support script.